ska-telescope/lmc-base-classes/docs/src/concepts/long-running-commands.rst

 control operations which take a long time.
 For example,

 * moving motors to a given position
-* bring a piece of equipment to the required temperature
+* bringing a piece of equipment to the required temperature
 * performing an intensive calculation
-* commanding for a set of subordinate Tango devices to undertaken their own "slow operations"
+* commanding a set of subordinate Tango devices to undertake their own "slow operations"

-All these operations take an incredibly long time from the perspective of a CPU and a client requesting the Tango device to do this operations does not want to wait around for them to complete.
-Instead they want to start the operations of asynchronously and get on with other activities only to be notified later when the operation has completed.
+All these operations take an incredibly long time from the perspective of a CPU, and a client requesting the Tango device to perform these tasks does not want to wait around for them to complete.
+Instead they want to start an operation asynchronously, get on with other activities and be notified later when the task has completed.

-The traditional way this is handled within a Tango control system is as follows,
+The traditional way this is handled within a Tango control system is as
+follows:

 #.
 The client will invoke a Tango command which begins the operation.
 This
    command returns almost immediately.